shanethecowboy/middle-earth-tracker/README.md

 ## Features

-### Jones County XC
-- Athlete roster with PR times
-- Meet schedule and locations
-- Race results with place and time
-- Admin dashboard (login required) to add, edit, and delete athletes and meets

 ### Middle Earth Tracker *(in development)*
 - Personal progress tracker for the complete Tolkien book and film catalog